MarcusTrenton-Personal/NpcGenerator/README.md

 All of these are set in NpcGenerator/AssemblyInfo.tt.
 Set the Major and Minor versions in that file, not in the .csproj.

 To publish, run PublishAndTag.bat.
 That script will automatically publish to Dropbox and tag the last commit.

+## IDE Settings

+Build before Run should be turned off due to text templating used for AssemblyInfo.cs.
+Otherwise debugging will break because the AssemblyInfo changed just before running.
+You need to build explicitely and then run explicitely.
+In Visual Studio 2022 go to Tools -> Options -> Projects and Solutions -> Build And Run -> On Run, when projects are out of date: -> Never Build.